-Use reactions and reader journeys to figure out which chapters are pulling your readers in, and which are pushing them away.
+Use reactions and reader analytics to figure out which chapters are pulling your readers in, and which are pushing them away.
 With better data, you can spot the next book-killing issue and direct your editing where it matters most.

 3. Simple process for import, formatting, and versioning

 Continue writing with whichever tools you already prefer.
 Once ready for beta reading, enjoy instant import, with automated recognition of chapters, sections, images, and most text formatting.
 (See our formatting guide.)

 Compared to beta reading with Google Docs, you'll get better feedback and an easier time managing it.
 Compared to export-and-email, you'll get instant visibility into how your readers are engaging with your manuscript, clean version management, and the preservation of your general sanity.